Cole Beasley: Music career

 Beasley released the debut single "80 Stings" in 2017.
 In 2018, he released his debut album The Autobiography produced by Victor "Phazz" Clark.
 The two teamed up to form ColdNation Records, an independent record label located in Frisco, Texas.
-He released a new single called "Sometimes" in January 2020.
+Beasley released a new single called "Sometimes" in January 2020.

 Controversies

 In June 2021, Beasley announced on social media that while he understood the NFL's interest in players getting the COVID-19 vaccine, he would forgo it nonetheless, even if it meant that he would have to end his playing career as a result.
 Beasley initially claimed he would stop discussing the issue publicly out of a desire to not be a "distraction" to his team.
 He then entered a public argument with Mark Cuban, who offered to buy Beasley's wife a share in Pfizer stock if Beasley got vaccinated and promoted the vaccine on his social media platforms.
-Beasley later entered a public back and forth with teammate Jerry Hughes over the NFL's newly-implemented vaccine rules.
+Beasley later entered a public back and forth with teammate Jerry Hughes over the NFL's newly implemented vaccine rules.

-In August 2021, Beasley was removed from the Buffalo Bills' facility for close contact with a vaccinated COVID-19 positive staff member.
+In August 2021, Beasley was removed from the Bills' facility for close contact with a vaccinated COVID-19 positive staff member.
 On August 25, Beasley and teammate Isaiah McKenzie were fined $15,000 for violating the NFL's COVID-19 protocol by not wearing masks.
 Beasley again took to social media to voice his complaints and was poked fun at by his teammate Stefon Diggs who said "15k is a lot of money lol…" to which Beasley responded by saying "Lol not for you."
 He was placed back on the active roster on August 27.
 It was on the same day that Beasley publicly displayed a brain tattoo on his Instagram account.
 Beasley commented of the tattoo that it symbolized his desire for more "free thinking" in the league.

 On October 4, 2021, Beasley took to his Twitter account to criticize Bills fans who booed him at games due to his unvaccinated status.
-He then deactivated his Twitter account the following week.
-On December 26, 2021, ESPN reported that Beasley had "been fined multiple times for COVID-19 protocol violations, reaching a cumulative sum in the range of $100,000."
+Beasley then deactivated his Twitter account the following week.
+On December 26, ESPN reported that he had "been fined multiple times for COVID-19 protocol violations, reaching a cumulative sum in the range of $100,000."